In this chapter, let’s discuss what you should do when not having a client training session.

 There is a common problem that personal trainers find when they train in the gym that they work in.

-And that’s on their own training time they are still seen by members as gym staff on duty.
+And that’s on their own training time members still see them as gym staff on duty.

 As a personal trainer, you will become one of the most recognizable faces in the gym.

-ou are there pretty much every day and even when clients don’t make use of your services, they know who you are.
+You are there almost every day; even when clients don’t use your services, they know who you are.

 That means, from time to time, they may ask for advice, or your help with a certain exercise, even on your own training time.